MA86/3D_World/README.md

 # First Person 3D World

-This is a prototype of a first-person 3D world.
+This is prototype of a 3D world.
 The purpose of this project is to learn how to create a 3D world using OpenGL library, and also to learn how to create and use shader programs & vertex arrays for 3D models.

 This project is part of a book that I'm currently reading (see below for name of the book).